 Inter-Pregnancy Care (IPC) Project

-The Inter-Pregnancy Care (IPC) Project seeks to a) improve the health of low-income women and children by reducing pre-term and low-birth weight infants born in the Greater New Orleans area; and b) connect women with adverse birth outcomes to evidence-based care, a model of IPC adapted from Grady Memorial Hospital with a sample of Greater New Orleans Community Health Connection (GNOCHC) clinics selected to become IPC Centers for Excellence.
-A few areas of focus within the project have included engaging key stakeholders to link women with adverse birth outcomes to participating clinics and working with Louisiana’s Medicaid managed care organizations and participating clinics on transitions and continuity of care and linkage protocols to assure maternal health across prenatal, post-natal, and inter-pregnancy periods.
+The Inter-Pregnancy Care (IPC) project seeks to a) improve the health of low-income women and children by reducing pre-term and low-birth weight infants born in the Greater New Orleans area; and b) connect women with adverse birth outcomes to evidence-based care.
+A model of IPC was adapted from Grady Memorial Hospital and a sample of Greater New Orleans Community Health Connection (GNOCHC) clinics have been selected to become IPC Centers for Excellence.
+A few areas of focus within the project have included engaging key stakeholders to link women with adverse birth outcomes to participating clinics and working with Louisiana’s Medicaid managed care organizations and participating clinics on transitions, continuity of care, and linkage protocols to assure maternal health across prenatal, post-natal, and inter-pregnancy periods.